DistributedWeb/dwebstore/README.md

 # dwebstore
 [![Build Status](https://travis-ci.com/distributedweb/dwebstore.svg?branch=master)](https://travis-ci.com/distributedweb/dwebstore)

-This module is the canonical implementation of the "dwebstore" interface, which exposes a DDatabase factory and a set of associated functions for managing generated Hypercores.
+This module is the canonical implementation of the "dwebstore" interface, which exposes a dDatabase factory and a set of associated functions for managing generated dDatabases.

-A dwebstore is designed to efficiently store and replicate multiple sets of interlinked Hypercores, such as those used by [DDrive](https://github.com/distributedweb/ddrive) and [mountable-dwebtrie](https://github.com/distributedweb/dwebtrie), removing the responsibility of managing custom storage/replication code from these higher-level modules.
+A dwebstore is designed to efficiently store and replicate multiple sets of interlinked Hypercores, such as those used by [DDrive](https://github.com/distributedweb/ddrive) and [mountable-dwebtrie](https://github.com/distributedweb/mountable-dwebtrie), removing the responsibility of managing custom storage/replication code from these higher-level modules.

 In order to do this, dwebstore provides:
-1. __Key derivation__ - all writable DDatabase keys are derived from a single master key.
+1. __Key derivation__ - all writable dDatabase keys are derived from a single master key.
 2. __Caching__ - Two separate caches are used for passively replicating cores (those requested by peers) and active cores (those requested by the owner of the dwebstore).
-3. __Storage bootstrapping__ - You can create a `default` DDatabase that will be loaded when a key is not specified, which is useful when you don't want to reload a previously-created DDatabase by key.
+3. __Storage bootstrapping__ - You can create a `default` dDatabase that will be loaded when a key is not specified, which is useful when you don't want to reload a previously-created dDatabase by key.
 4. __Namespacing__ - If you want to create multiple compound data structures backed by a single dwebstore, you can create namespaced corestores such that each data structure's `default` feed is separate.

 ### Installation